Join the 'Pulmonary Impairment' group to help and get support from people like you.

 TUESDAY, Sept.
 29, 2015 – Living near busy roads with high levels of air pollution raises lung transplant patients' risk of organ rejection and death, but some antibiotics lower that risk, a new study shows.
 Researchers examined data gathered from more than 5,700 lung transplant patients in 10 European countries between 1987 and 2013.
 The analysis revealed that patients who lived in areas where air pollution was above maximum levels recommended by the World Health Organization (WHO) were 10 percent more likely to die than those in areas with lower levels of pollution.
 But this increased risk of death was not seen among patients who took a class of antibiotics called macrolides, which include azithromycin (Zithromax) and clarithromycin (Biaxin), according to the study presented Tuesday at a meeting of the European Respiratory Society in Amsterdam.
 "Short and long-term exposure to air ...
 Read more

-Related support groups: Azithromycin, Zithromax, Erythromycin, Clarithromycin, Upper Respiratory Tract Infection, Biaxin, Immunosuppression, Zithromax Z-Pak, MY-E, Z-Pak, Organ Transplant - Rejection Prophylaxis, Respiratory Tract Disease, Erythrocin, Organ Transplant, Ery-Tab, Azithromycin Dose Pack, Biaxin XL, Immunodeficiency, Respiratory Distress Syndrome, Pulmonary Impairment
+Related support groups: Azithromycin, Zithromax, Erythromycin, Clarithromycin, Upper Respiratory Tract Infection, Biaxin, Immunosuppression, Zithromax Z-Pak, MY-E, Z-Pak, Organ Transplant - Rejection Prophylaxis, Erythrocin, Organ Transplant, Respiratory Tract Disease, Ery-Tab, Azithromycin Dose Pack, Biaxin XL, Immunodeficiency, Respiratory Distress Syndrome, Organ Transplant - Rejection Reversal

 Posted 29 Apr 2015 by Drugs.com